1l2p/1l2p.github.com/_posts/2014-03-17-Amateurs-and-experts.md

 ---
 # Not a huge fan

 For someone interested in learning, becoming an expert is a very dangerous thing.
-I the words of Frank Lloyd Wright "an expert is a man who has stopped thinking because 'he knows.'
+I the words of Frank Lloyd Wright "an expert is a man who has stopped thinking because 'he knows.'"

-Yet the education and learning experts are occupied trying to measure and compare what we know.
-Clearly at age 5,10, or 15 we will not already know all the things we will know.
-Wouldn't it therefore make more sense trying to measure the things we night be capable of knowing - a function of our a ability to ask questions and pursue their answers?
+Yet the education and learning experts are occupied trying to measure and compare 'what we know'.
+Is that the right approach?
+We will have aquired some stock of knowledge by the time we are tested - at age 5, 10, or 15 - but is our performance truly a reliable predictor of our future learning?
+I am more interested in what someone is capable of knowing in the future - a function of our a ability to ask questions and pursue their answers?
 A function of our curiosity.
+Trying to do well on the standardized tests might diminuish our sense of curiosity, because instead of following our own passions, we focus on mastering a stock of knowledge that others decided were important.

-Yes it would but this is where the whole learning analytics and measurement frameworks come crashing down.
-Because is it even possible to "measure" curiosity or doesn't the simple attempt make it disappear?
+This is where the whole learning analytics and measurement frameworks come crashing down.
+Because it isn't even possible to "measure" curiosity.
+The simple attempt makes it disappear.

-That might be the kind of question the experts won't ask, only the amateurs will.

 # Background